-"Because human rights situations are dynamic, assessments of human rights impacts should be undertaken at regular intervals: prior to a new activity or relationship; prior to major decisions or changes in the operation (e.g. market entry, product launch, policy change, or wider changes to the business); in response to or anticipation of changes in the operating environment (e.g. rising social tensions); and periodically throughout the life of an activity or relationship."
+"Because human rights situations are dynamic, assessments of human rights impacts should be undertaken at regular intervals: prior to a new activity or relationship; prior to major decisions or changes in the operation (e.g., market entry, product launch, policy change, or wider changes to the business); in response to or anticipation of changes in the operating environment (e.g., rising social tensions); and periodically throughout the life of an activity or relationship."

-Initiative Reference point DJSI For specific salient human rights issues identified: Criterion: Risk & Crisis Management Question: Analysis of Risk Question: Sensitivity Analysis and Stress Testing Criterion: Supply Chain Management Question: Supply Chain Management: Risk Exposure FTSE ESG For specific salient human rights issues identified: Labour Standards: Strategy & Practice - Risk assessment and due diligence Human Rights & Community Indicators: Strategy & Practice - Impact assessment on new and existing operations Social Supply Chain: Strategy & Practice - Risk assessment on new and existing suppliers Health & Safety: Strategy & Practice - Risk assessment and due diligence Risk Management: Strategy & Practice - Scenario planning and stress testing - Reviews of Code compliance against Code of Conduct GNI Where freedom of expression and/or privacy are salient human rights issues: Implementation Guidelines: 2.
+Initiative Reference point DJSI For specific salient human rights issues identified: Criterion: Risk & Crisis Management Question: Analysis of Risk Question: Sensitivity Analysis and Stress Testing Criterion: Supply Chain Management Question: Supply Chain Management: Risk Exposure FTSE ESG For specific salient human rights issues identified: Labour Standards: Strategy & Practice - Risk assessment and due diligence Human Rights & Community Indicators: Strategy & Practice - Impact assessment on new and existing operations Social Supply Chain: Strategy & Practice - Risk assessment on new and existing suppliers Health & Safety: Strategy & Practice - Risk assessment and due diligence Risk Management: Strategy & Practice - Scenario planning and stress testing Deviance of Code of Conduct GNI - Reviews of Code compliance against Code of Conduct Where freedom of expression and/or privacy are salient human rights issues: Implementation Guidelines: 2.
 Responsible Company Decision Making - Human Rights Impact Assessments; 4.
 Privacy - Data Collection GRI Where salient human rights issues include human rights in the supply chain: G4-DMAb (screening new suppliers) G4-DMAb (assessing and auditing suppliers) GR-HR11 (a, b) GR-SO1 ICMM For specific salient human rights issues identified: Subject Matter 2: The company's material SD risks and opportunities based on its own review of the business and the views and expectations of its stakeholders.
 ICMM Requirement: The company's description of its process for identifying material issues (as reported).
-For specific salient human rights issues identified: Principle 6: Key Management Actions Required (non-mandatory examples from ICMM's Assurance Procedure): - Assess the positive and negative, the direct and indirect, and the cumulative environmental impacts of new projects - from exploration through closure.
-OECD Where supply or use of minerals from conflict-affected and high-risk areas is a salient human rights issue: OECD-3 UNGC For specific salient human rights issues identified: Criterion 4 and specifically: - On-going due diligence process that includes an assessment of actual and potential human rights impacts (BRE 2 + BRE 3 + ARE 2 + ARE 3) Criterion 7 and specifically: - Risk and impact assessments in the area of labour VPSHR Where security and human rights is a salient human rights issue: 3.
+For specific salient human rights issues identified: Principle 6: Key Management Actions Required (non-mandatory examples from ICMM's Assurance Procedure): Assess the positive and negative, the direct and indirect, and the cumulative environmental impacts of new projects from exploration through closure.
+IR Content Element 4G: Outlook Content Element 4C: Business model - outcomes (particularly relates to C3.1 and C3.2) Content Element 4F: Performance - outcomes (particularly relates to C3.1 and C3.2) OECD Where supply or use of minerals from conflict-affected and high-risk areas is a salient human rights issue: OECD-3 UNGC For specific salient human rights issues identified: Criterion 4 and specifically: On-going due diligence process that includes an assessment of actual and potential human rights impacts (BRE 2 + BRE 3 + ARE 2 + ARE 3) Criterion 7 and specifically: Risk and impact assessments in the area of labour VPSHR Where security and human rights is a salient human rights issue: 3.
 Company procedure to conduct security and human rights risk assessments.